-After a successful fall season, the Acoustic Evenings series has returned to the Athenaeum Music & Arts Library.
-Local musician and presenter Jefferson Jay will host the evenings.
-Three performers will be featured on each program and will be available at the intermission reception and post-concert meet-and-greet.
+The Acoustic Evenings with Jefferson Jay series has returned to the Athenaeum Music & Arts Library.
+Local musician and presenter Jefferson Jay will host three musical evenings.
+Three performers will be featured on each program and will be available at intermission and after the concert.
 The project advances the Athenaeum’s commitment to supporting San Diego talent.